-\subsection{The Geometric Phase and the Transition Map}
+\subsection{The geometric phase and the transition map}

-We have now found the relationship between the induced phase $\zeta(s)$, for non-degenerate reference paths, and the Chern class of the unstable bundle over $M$.
-However, we still need to interpret this in terms of the geometric phase in the Hopf bundle.
-Let $Z,\hat{Z}$ be defined as in Section \ref{subsection:inducedphase}. $Z,\hat{Z}\in W^u$ for all $\xi$ and
+We have now found the relationship between the induced phase $\zeta(s)$, for non-degenerate reference paths, and the Chern number of the unstable bundle over $M$.
+However, we still need to interpret this in terms of the geometric phase in the Hopf bundle for a solution in the unstable manifold.
+Let $Z,\hat{Z}$ be defined as in \S \ref{subsection:inducedphase}.
+Then each $Z,\hat{Z}\in W^u$ for all $\xi$ and

-is the corresponding solution to the $A$ system (\ref{eq:symmetric}) at $\xi$.
-We want to show that the geometric phase of the two solutions agree for each $\xi$, and that this phase converges to the winding of the transition map for the unstable bundle as $\xi \rightarrow +\infty$. \begin{lemma} Let $X\pm$ be non-degenerate reference paths for $A_{\pm \infty}(\lambda)$.
-Then the geometric phase of both $X^\pm(\lambda)$ is always zero. \end{lemma} \begin{proof} Without loss of generality, let $X^+(\lambda)$ be some non-degenerate reference path and $\hat{X}^+$ be its projection.
-We want to show that the integral of the phase of $\hat{X}^+(\lambda)$ is always zero, and to do so we will consider the connection in a differential form view.
+is the corresponding solution to the $A$ system at $\xi$.
+We want to show that the geometric phase of the two solutions agree for each $\xi$, and relate the phase to the winding of the transition map for the unstable bundle as $\xi \rightarrow +\infty$.